althonos/uniprot.rs/README.md

 ## 🔌 Usage

-The `uniprot::parse` function can be used to obtain an iterator over the entries of a UniprotKB database in XML format (either SwissProt or TrEMBL).
+The `uniprot::uniprot::parse` function can be used to obtain an iterator over the entries (`of a UniprotKB database in XML format (either SwissProt or TrEMBL).

 ```rust
 extern crate uniprot;